epfl-dlab/WikiHist.html/README.md

 Once the repository is cloned, the download requires 2 steps:

-1. Download the utility `aria2c` from the Github repository.
+1. Download the utility `aria2c` from its [Github repository](https://github.com/aria2/aria2/releases/).
-2. Run the script `download.sh` in the folder `TorrentDownload`
+2. Run the script `download.sh` in the folder [`TorrentDownload`](https://github.com/epfl-dlab/WikiHist.html/tree/master/TorrentDownload)

 This script starts the download of the Torrent files listed in `files_list.txt`.
 The parameters in the file `download.sh` can be adapted to your connection specifics.
 Please refer to Aria2 documentation (`aria2c -h` and [Online Manual](http://aria2.github.io/manual/en/html/README.html)).